Environmental, Social and Governance

 Employee Training & Professional Development

-All senior management receive one-on-one coaching from both the VP, HR and an external consultant who specializes in the executive coaching discipline.
+All senior management have access to one-on-one coaching from both the VP, HR and an external consultant who specializes in the executive coaching discipline.
 In 2022, all senior management participated in an offsite leadership summit.
 The event consisted of engaging leadership topic sessions delivered by subject matter experts.

 We encourage employees to keep current in their professions by either acquiring the appropriate certification (CPA, SHRM-SCP, etc.) and/or taking the appropriate classes/training to attain CPEs, CLEs, PDCs, etc. We also offer an annual tuition reimbursement program and reimbursement of certain professional development expenses.
-All employees are allotted $5,000 a year to seek out professional development classes or seminars to enhance their skills and knowledge.
+All employees are encouraged and supported to seek out professional development classes or seminars to enhance their skills and knowledge.

-All employees participate in our annual performance review process that consists of self-evaluation, supervisor evaluation and a discussion on overall performance along with potential career pathing.
+All employees participate in our annual performance review process that consists of self-evaluation and a discussion on overall performance along with potential career pathing.

 Compensation & Benefits